sel3-2023-group-01/sel3-2023-group-01.github.io/content/controller/index.md

 ![Training graph showing difference in simulation time, 20s vs 8s](/images/co/chart_controller_simtime.png)

 ## Results
 As our research is focussed upon the speed of the brittle star, our metric for comparison is mainly based on time-to-target, or how long it takes for the robot to reach the target.
-We Made controllers having different abilities, and compared them in 5 different settings.
+We made a few controllers having different abilities and compared them in 5 different settings.
 In total we compared 3 controllers, measuring the impact of adding a leading arm to a brittle star simulation on it's time-to-target.
 The first controller, "turning", could only turn, so he could not change his leading arm.
-The second controller "leading arm" could only change his leading arm, and had to walk in that direction without turning.
+The second controller "leading arm" could only change his leading arm and had to walk in that direction without turning.
 The (third) last controller, could do both.
 He had the ability to change his leading arm, as well as turn a bit to adjust it's path.
 The 5 different settings are 5 targets well distributed around the robot like in the picture below.

 ![5 different settings](/images/co/all_points.png)

-We let each controller try and walk towards each of these targets, and measured how long it took.
+We let each controller try to walk towards each of these targets and measured how long it took.
 The total time-to-target for each controller for all 5 situations, is shown below.
 The controller with the lowest score (lowest total time), is thus the best / fastest controller.
 We can see that the "turning" controller is always the slowest.
 This confirms our suspicion that a brittle star that can only turn, is in fact slower than one who can just change it's direction at once, without the need of turning.
 It is clearly visible that the two controllers who do have the ability to change their leading arm, are faster.
 It is quite odd that the controller that has the ability to do both (change leading arm and turn) is a bit slower then the "leading arm" controller, who can't turn / adjust it's course.
 We think this might be due to the fact that it is harder to train, as it has a larger action space.
-But we're happy to see it was a neck-by-neck race, and it only got beaten by a few seconds (6 to be precise).
+But we're happy to see it was a neck-by-neck race and it only got beaten by a few seconds (6 to be precise).

 ![time-to-target](/images/co/time-to-target.png)

 ## Discussion

-Although we tested quite a bit, and the controller steered the robot in the right direction most of the time, there were also times when the target was completely ignored and the brittle star went on a little adventure.
+Although we tested quite a bit and the controller steered the robot in the right direction most of the time, there were also times when the target was completely ignored and the brittle star went on a little adventure.
 But we believe we were able to show that adding the ability to change the leading arm, is a great boost in decreasing the time it takes for the brittle star to reach the target.